Windows Server

 Windows Deployment Services: How to setup and install WDS role

-In this article, I will be discussing how to configure Windows Deployment Services -WDS on Windows Server 2019.
+In this article, I will be discussing how to setup and install WDS role on Windows Server 2019.
 With the current rise in Windows devices in organizations, the number of physical and virtual machines has increased and because of this, windows (OS) deployment takes a longer time to complete.
 With WDS, the service delivery process can be automated.
-See the following guides on how to configure Windows Deployment Services on Windows Server 2019 and how to configure DHCP Server option 60, 66 and 67 for Windows Deployment Services.
-Microsoft offers this solution for an organization that doesn’t have money to purchase any third-party software or purchase SCCM, the WDS server allows us to deploy images from a central location to any type of computer.
-WDS previously known as Remote Installation Service (RIS) and had no GUI.
-But WDS is way far better deployment tool.
+See the following guides on how to configure Windows Deployment Services on Windows Server 2019 and how to configure DHCP Server options 60, 66 and 67 for Windows Deployment Services.

-The Preboot Execution Environment (PXE) is an industry standard client/server interface that allows networked computers that are not yet loaded with an operating system to be configured and booted remotely by an administrator.
+The Preboot Execution Environment (PXE) is an industry-standard client/server interface that allows networked computers that are not yet loaded with an operating system to be configured and booted remotely by an administrator.

-Functions of Windows Deployment Services (WDS): Uses existing technology like Windows PE, Windows Image File (.wim) and virtual hard disk (.vhd and .vhdx) image files, and image-based deployment.
-For some examples on WDS deployment, see the following links.
+Uses existing technology like Windows PE, Windows Image File (.wim) and virtual hard disk (.vhd and .vhdx) image files, and image-based deployment.
+For some examples of WDS deployment, see the following links.
 How to set up a VM via PXE boot on a Generation 1 VM – Hyper-V and how to set up a VM via PXE boot on a Generation 2 VM – Hyper-V.

 - Provide end-to-end deployment solutions for clients and server computers.